giotto-ai/giotto-tda/README.rst

 -  CMake >= 3.9
 -  Boost >= 1.56

-Please always refer to your system's instructions and to the `CMake <https://cmake.org/>`_ and `Boost <https://www.boost.org/>`_ websites for definitive guidance on how to install these dependencies.
+Please refer to your system's instructions and to the `CMake <https://cmake.org/>`_ and `Boost <https://www.boost.org/>`_ websites for definitive guidance on how to install these dependencies.
 The instructions below are unofficial, please follow them at your own risk.